 Human-to-human transmission of monkeypox virus occurs through close or direct contact with skin lesions, via large respiratory droplets, and possibly contaminated surfaces.
 There is no clear evidence of sexual transmission through seminal or vaginal fluids.
 Limited evidence suggests the presence of monkeypox DNA in seminal fluid during active infection, but this does not alone constitute evidence of sexual transmissibility.
 Kissing could be a risk if oral lesions are present.
 Vertical transmission (i.e. mother-to-child transmission) and foetal deaths have been reported but this was likely due to Clade I monkeypox virus.

 In a recent study conducted in the UK, environmental samples were taken from isolation rooms of patients hospitalised with monkeypox.
 Viral DNA shed was detected on 93% (56/60) of surfaces and in 25% of air samples (5/20); 75% (3/4) of positive air samples were collected before and during a bedding change.
 Personal protective equipment (PPE) was also found to be contaminated following clinical contact and the changing of bedding.
 In addition to detecting viral DNA, the researchers found that some of the viruses from both the air- and surface samples were capable of infecting cells.
 It was acknowledged however that this does not necessarily mean that transmission resulting in infection would occur.
-Further research is required to assess the extent of how airborne transmission contributes to the spread of the virus.
+Further research is required to assess the extent to which airborne transmission contributes to the spread of the virus.
 Furthermore, these findings highlight the importance of infection prevention and control measures within a healthcare setting through approaches such as the use of PPE and disinfectants, and negative pressure isolation rooms.

 Symptoms